asis2016/Kyomi-react-bs4/README.md

 # Kyomi Mountaineering & Expedition

-Kyomi is a free React / TypeScript, Bootstrap 4 template made for Mountaineering expedition.
+Kyomi is a free React / TypeScript, Bootstrap 4 template made for the Mountaineering expedition.
+This project was bootstrapped with Create React App.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tech Stack
 React, TypeScript, HTML/CSS, SASS, styled-components, Bootstrap 4